-Beit Guvrin is a wonderland, both under the ground and above it.
-The antiquities sprawl around the kibbutz of Bet Guvrin, just beyond the junction of Routes 38 and 35.
+The antiquities sprawl around the kibbutz of Beit Guvrin, just beyond the junction of Routes 38 and 35.
 These are bits and pieces of the 2nd- to 3rd-century AD Beit Guvrin, renamed (around the year 200) Eleuthropolis, "the city of free men."
 The amphitheater—an arena for Roman blood sports and mock sea battles—is one of only a few discovered in Israel.

 The most interesting and extensive cave system is just off the road on the opposite side of the tell (the trail begins at a parking lot).
 It includes water cisterns, storerooms, and a restored ancient olive press.
 The excitement of exploration makes this site a must for kids (with close parental supervision, though the safety features are good), but the many steps are physically demanding.

 The great "bell caves" of Beit Guvrin date from the Late Roman, Byzantine, and even Early Arab periods (2nd–7th century AD), when the locals created a quarry to extract lime for cement.
 At the top of each bell-shaped space is a hole through the four-foot-thick stone crust of the ground.
 When the ancient diggers reached the soft chalk below, they began reaming out their quarry in the structurally secure bell shape, each bell eventually cutting into the one adjacent to it.
-Although not built to be inhabited, the caves may have been used as refuges by early Christians.
+Although not built to be inhabited, the caves may have been used as refuges by Early Christians.
 In the North Cave, a cross high on the wall, at the same level as an Arabic inscription, suggests a degree of coexistence even after the Arab conquest of the area in AD 636.
 More recently, Beit Guvrin was an Arab village, depopulated in 1948.

 After leaving this system, make sure to continue walking down the hill to visit the Sidonian Burial Caves.
 These magnificent 3rd- to 2nd-century BC tombs—adorned with colorful, restored frescoes and inscriptions—offer important archaeological evidence as to the nature of the town's ancient Phoenician colonists.